-Throughout the year, the Bank held a high number of Board meetings; in total, the Bank convened 41 Board meetings, 30 of which were extraordinary.
-According to survey data from 2021 evaluations, the survey response rate remained essentially stable throughout the year, the measurements of the quality of the material delivered, duration of the meeting, as well as timeliness of submission of documentation and information to Board members were all improving.
+Throughout the year, the Bank held a high number of Board meetings; in total, the Bank convened 45 Board meetings, 32 of which were extraordinary.

 INDEPENDENT ASSESSMENT

 Boards and Committees Performance Assessment was administered by an independent consultant, Deloitte and results were released in February 2020.
 In the Performance Assessment, Deloitte used the board effectiveness framework.